Caramel Mars Bar brownie cakes. Oh, yes. With chocolate cream cheese frosting. Indeed. No other words are needed.

 The chocolate bar in question this time is a Mars Bar (or if you’re in the US, a Milky Way – I know, I know.
 So confusing).
 Although I am not a huge Mars Bar fan, I have to say there is something very moreish about the combination of caramel, nougat and chocolate together.

-And so, these individual brownies were born.
+And so, these caramel Mars Bar brownie cakes were born.
 I used my good old favourite brownie recipe, which has NEVER failed me yet, cut out circles, then dolloped with caramel and frosting, not to mention more caramel and a few sprinklings of Mars for good measure.

-Never one to waste food if I can help it, I saved the extra brownie bits after cutting out the circles and used them to make a Mars trifle (coming soon).
+Never one to waste food if I can help it, I saved the extra brownie bits after cutting out the circles and used them to make individual Mars trifles.

 The ingredients below made six cakes, but you could cut out smaller circles if you wanted to make more.